kmonsoor/blog.kmonsoor.com/content/articles/ha-setup-for-influxdb.md

 ![Overall architecture](https://i.imgur.com/I4Zgt6d.png)

 That brings up couple of challenges.
 * None of the agents I used on the sender side could multiplex output.
-Meaning they were able to send data to single destination, not multuple.
+Meaning they were able to send data to single destination, not multiple.
-	On the Windows front, I've used `Telegraf` which is able randomly switch between pre-listed destinations, but not multiple at-once.
+	On the Windows front, I've used `Telegraf` which is able randomly switch between pre-listed destinations, but NOT multiple at-once.
 	In the case of Linux hosts, I used `Netdata` which is excellent on its own right, but unable to send stats to multiple destinations.
   Here comes `Influx-relay`.
 It can receive time-series data-stream from hosts on a TCP or UDP port, buffer for a while, and then re-send those received and buffered data to multiple receive ends which can either be an InfluxDB instance or another listening Influx-relay instances.
 This chaining can broaden the relaying scheme even further.
 However, for my purpose, this relay-chaining was not necessary.
 Rather, from relay, i am sending data to the separate InfluxDB instances, running on two separate instances.